farmOS/field-kit/README.md

 farmOS Client is a lightweight application for connecting to a farmOS server from any mobile device.
 It is a hybrid app, meaning it can run in a web browser but can also be packaged as a native app for iOS and Android.
 The goal is to create a fast and focused client app for day-to-day and in-the-field record keeping that stores data locally for offline use, and syncs back to a farmOS server when internet access is available.

+Note that the default branch for this repository is `develop`, not `master`;
+`develop` should represent the most current set of complete features that are only awaiting further testing before release.
+You should branch or fork off `develop` and submit pull requests to be merged back into it.
+The `deploy` branch respresents the latest tagged release.

 ## GETTING STARTED

 To run the client in your browser using the Webpack DevServer, clone this repo and run: